 Four miles from the turn-off, we stopped at Highland Ridge Overlook. here we got a great view of golden grass fields.
 Here is where herds of buffalo, pronghorn and elk like to roam, but today they evade us.

-A few miles past Highland Ridge, the dirt road changes name and becomes Red Valley Road, so named for the Red Valley it winds through.
+A few miles past Highland Ridge, the dirt road changes the name and becomes Red Valley Road, so named for the Red Valley it winds through.
 Surrounded by cliffs of Opeche Shale, composed of red to maroon shale at the bottom and then topped by lavender mudstone and siltstone.
 Here we caught glimpses of prairie falcons and meadowlarks

 Back to Wind Cave

-Red Valley Road comes to a “T’ at 7-11 road, so we turn right back toward the Visitor center.
+Red Valley Road comes to a “T’ at 7-11 road, so we turn right back toward the Visitor Center.
 This road is outside the boundaries of Wind Cave National Park and doesn’t intersect with that land until it meets up with US Highway 385.
 At highway 385, we turn right and pass Gobbler Ride and Bison Flats before returning to the Visitor Center.